PyGhosh/Delta-ML/README.md

 The automated Python scripts used to perform TDDFT and ΔSCF calculations with Gaussian 16, along with the automated Python code for calculating T₁ energies using the xTB/sTDA method, are available in the Scripts folder.
 # Code
 The code used for prediction with the pre-trained models is provided in the "prediction_code.ipynb" Jupyter notebook.
+# Citation
+The manuscript is currently under revision.